tphinkle/tphinkle.github.io/_posts/2015-12-27-MNIST-Digit-Recognizer.md

 Dynamic time warping is an algorithm used to determine how similar two data sets are.
 The method is usually used to compare time-series data, and in fact, was developed in the 70's primarily for the purpose of speech recognition.
 The data doesn't have to be a time-series, though; actually, all that is required is that we are able to represent each data set as x-y data, or a set of pairs of data points.
 The x-coordinate should be viewed as the time dimension.

 There is more than one way to convert the character's matrix representation to an x-y representation.
-I chose to find the lowest-left most point in the matrix, and "walk" around the character.
+First, I converted the grayscale representation of each character to a black/white representation.
+To convert to the x-y representation, I chose to find the lowest-left most point in the matrix, and "walk" around the character.
 Each step in the walk produces two data sets, with the x-values in both sets corresponding to that step in the walk, and the y-values the row and column of that particular data step.

-Here's what that transformation looks like:
+Here's what the representation change looks like: